- Off road parking

-This Craven Arms cottage provides well equipped accommodation with a homely feel throughout, with the added bonus of a second floor self-contained suite giving flexibility with the sleeping arrangements.
+This cottage provides well equipped accommodation with a homely feel throughout, with the added bonus of a second floor self-contained suite giving flexibility with the sleeping arrangements.

-The main part of this Craven Arms cottage contains three lovely bedrooms, one with en-suite facilities, and a family bathroom.
+The main part of the cottage contains three lovely bedrooms, one with en-suite facilities, and a family bathroom.

 The living accommodation in this main section comprises a warming kitchen with an AGA and a dining table plus a comfy sitting room with a delightful woodburner, perfect for those chillier evenings.

-Standing in lovely grounds with countryside views, this Craven Arms cottage has a private garden with outdoor furniture, which is ideal for relaxing in with a glass of something refreshing on those balmy summer days.
+Standing in lovely grounds with countryside views, the cottage has a private garden with outdoor furniture, which is ideal for relaxing in with a glass of something refreshing on those balmy summer days.

-From this Craven Arms cottage, you can explore the lovely towns of Ludlow, Church Stretton and Shrewsbury and the wonderful scenic walks amidst the Long Mynd and Stiperstone Hills.
+From here, you can explore the lovely towns of Ludlow, Church Stretton and Shrewsbury and the wonderful scenic walks amidst the Long Mynd and Stiperstone Hills.

 Enjoy the nearby attractions of Acton Scott Historic Working Farm (as seen on TV), Stokesay Castle, the Shropshire Hills Discovery Centre and the Ironbridge World Heritage Site.

-After a day spent exploring this fascinating part of the country, you can return to this welcoming Craven Arms cottage and simply relax in charming surroundings.
+After a day spent exploring this fascinating part of the country, you can return to this welcoming cottage and simply relax in charming surroundings.

-- AGA with oven and hob, microwave, fridge/freezer, washing machine, dishwasher
+- AGA with oven and hob (available October to April inclusive), electric oven and hob, microwave, fridge/freezer, washing machine, dishwasher

 - Kitchen on second floor with microwave, fridge/freezer

-- 2 x TVs with Freeview, 2 x DVDs
+- 2 x TVs with Freeview, 2 x DVDs, WiFi

-- All fuel, power and starter pack of wood for woodburner inc. in rent (extra wood available from owner)
+- Fuel, power and starter pack for woodburner inc. in rent (extra wood available from owner)